Olympiacos B.C.: 2009–2010 season: EuroLeague runners-up

 The 2009–10 season was the best in a long time for Olympiacos.
 The management wanted to bring another big player to the team, after Josh Childress.
 And they did, agreeing with the Lithuanian NBA player of the Denver Nuggets, Linas Kleiza.
 With the help of these two and under the guidance of coach Panagiotis Giannakis the club managed to take the Greek Cup defeating their arch-rivals Panathinaikos 68–64 in the final.

 In the EuroLeague, the Reds had an impressive run in the regular season and the Top 16, finishing as group winners in both phases.
-In the quarter-final playoffs, the faced the Polish champions Asseco Prokom and eliminated them with 3–1 wins, reaching for the second consecutive season the EuroLeague Final Four which was held in Paris.
-In the semi-final the team managed to defeat Partizan 83–80 in overtime in a thrilling match, with Kleiza scoring 19 points.
-Olympiacos returned to the EuroLeague Final after 1997, facing Regal FC Barcelona, the very team they had beaten in the 1997 Final.
+In the quarter-final playoffs, the faced the Polish champions Asseco Prokom Gdynia and eliminated them with 3–1 wins, reaching for the second consecutive season the EuroLeague Final Four which was held in Paris.
+In the semi-final the team managed to defeat Partizan Belgrade 83–80 in overtime in a thrilling match, with Kleiza scoring 19 points.
+Olympiacos returned to the EuroLeague Final after 1997, facing FC Barcelona, the very team they had beaten in the 1997 Final.
 History did not repeat itself, as Olympiacos lost 68–86 to FC Barcelona in the final.

 In the Greek Championship finals, the club lost 3–1 wins to Panathinaikos after an intense third game that would have put them ahead 1–2, with the Reds having again huge complaints over the referees' performance.
 The fourth game of the series was disrupted several times and the arena was cleared of all fans to complete the remaining few minutes.